Yavin IV, after the destruction of the Death Star

 He ignored her insult.
 "Doesn't mean we can't have one dance.
 C'mon back to the party."

-"I doubt you want to be seen with me tonight.
-The woman who, by rights, ought to be dead?"
+"I doubt you want to be seen with me tonight, Captain."
+A hint of bitterness had crept into her tone.
+"I'm the woman who, by rights, ought to be dead."

 He reached over and caught her arm as she lifted it to take another drink.
 "Hey, what's that supposed to mean?" he demanded, suddenly finding this less funny than he had a moment before.
 "Ought to be dead?"
 Hell.
 Where'd she come up with that line?
-Maybe she was drunker than he'd thought.
+It occurred to him that she might have had more of the whiskey than he'd first guessed.

 She shrugged and pulled her hand free.
 "Never mind," she muttered, sullenly.
 "Why do you even care?"

-"Come on, you said that for a reason."
-He persisted.
-"What are you talking about?"
+"Come on, you said that for a reason," he persisted.
+"What are you talkin' about?"

-"Nothing," she repeated, anger creeping into her voice as she shoved his arm, harder.
+"Nothing," she repeated, anger thick now in her voice as she shoved a little harder at his arm.
 "Just forget it."

 "I'm not gonna forget it.
 What'd you mean, you ought to be dead?"